The Best 9-Day Switzerland Itinerary: Detailed Guide

 Is Switzerland Expensive?

 Switzerland is one of the most expensive countries in the world.
 However, if you’re on a budget, one of the best things to do is to buy your food at the local supermarkets instead of eating and drinking at restaurants.
+In our guide, we have suggested that airbnbs are the best mid-range option when traveling in Switzerland, you get the comforts of a home, and you can cook yourself to save money.

 How to Get Around Switzerland